dfir-iris/iris-web/docs/upgrade-to-3.0.0.md

 V3 ships a rewritten UI as a separate SvelteKit SSR service (image `ghcr.io/dfir-iris/iris-frontend`).
-It runs on the same host network as the app and worker containers, listens on port 5173 internally, and is proxied by nginx for everything that isn't `/api/*`.
+It runs on the same host network as the app and worker containers, listens on port 5173 internally, and receives *all* inbound HTTP from nginx — including API traffic, which its SSR proxy forwards to `app`.
+(The one exception is `/socket.io`, which nginx sends straight to `app`.)
 Operators do not interact with it directly; the compose file wires it up, sets sensible defaults for its env vars (`PUBLIC_EXTERNAL_API_URL`, `ORIGIN`, `BODY_SIZE_LIMIT`), and its healthcheck gates nginx startup along